To register interest in becoming a tutor or Casual Relief Teacher (CRT) in 2022, see registration instructions at the bottom of this page.

 - have 'Permission to Teach' from the VIT

-- are a pre-service teacher working under the supervision of an experienced teacher
+- are a pre-service teacher working under the supervision of an experienced, registered teacher

 - are a speech therapist or occupational therapist tutoring in specific identified student needs.

-The VIT also offers advice about eligibility requirements for tutors in 2021.
+The VIT also offers advice about eligibility requirements for tutors.
 For more information visit

 Employment information for government schools